He4rtHoe/He4rtHoe/README.md

 I LOVE HIM VERY MUCHCHCH!!

 <3 also don't mean to me in whisper okay..
 I'm very uncomfortable if you do that  !!

+I love my friends ofc I will be friend with new people  !!

+dni
+Ted the pedophile
+I hate him so much I wish he would  !! pedophile like Ted! zoophile  , problematic ppl

+int ofc
+jealouscupid  !
+my husband
+blueberry
+Calvin!
+ofc yui
+and noncha

+likes being with
+my husband
+my friends (I always find them in pony town when they left me!!
+Grr)

+likes :
+dog
+cat
+books
+grades  !